-Depletion theory postulates a limited domain general resource that is responsible for tasks as dissimilar as forcing ones' self to eat radishes (Baumeister et al., 1998) and performing complex span (Schmeichel, 2007).
-Experiments 1-4 showed that, using the video task, subsequent task effects emerge only when the distracting material in the video is similar to the memoranda in the span task.
+Depletion theory postulates a limited domain-general resource that is responsible for tasks as dissimilar as forcing oneself to eat radishes (Baumeister et al., 1998) and performing a complex span task (Schmeichel, 2007).
+Experiments 1-4 showed that with the video task, subsequent task effects emerge only when the distracting material in the video is similar to the memoranda in the span task.
 Experiment 5 showed that antisaccade, a validated measure of attentional control abilities, does not produce subsequent task effects on operation span.
 Taken together these results cannot be explained by an unembellished version of depletion theory.
 However, a modified version of the theory may be consistent with the results.
-Specifically, it is possible that there are separate resources for verbal and spatial working memory tasks (e.g., Baddeley & Logie, 1999; Logie, 1996; Todd & Marois, 2004; but see also, Kane et al., 2004; Miyake et al., 2001) and that the similarity-dependent effects observed in Experiments 1-4 reflect depletion of those domain specific resources rather than a domain general resource.
-Similarly, antisaccade, which requires controlling allocation of attention to spatial locations, may deplete only spatial resources, leaving verbal resources unimpaired and able to deal with the demands of the verbal operation span.
-In the final experiment we test of the idea that domain specific working memory resources are depletable by administering antisaccade, a task that requires controlling the spatial allocation of attention, followed by the administration of a clearly spatial complex span task.
+Specifically, it is possible that there are separate resources for verbal and spatial working memory tasks (e.g., Baddeley & Logie, 1999; Logie, 1996; Todd & Marois, 2004; but see also Kane et al., 2004; Miyake et al., 2001) and that the similarity-dependent effects observed in Experiments 1-4 reflect depletion of those domain-specific resources rather than a domain-general resource.
+Similarly, antisaccade tasks, which require participants to control allocation of attention to spatial locations, may deplete only spatial resources, leaving verbal resources unimpaired and able to deal with the demands of the verbal operation span.
+In the final experiment, we tested of the idea that domain-specific working memory